 Willamette Hops was named after the mighty river that pours through the Willamette Valley in Southern Washington and Northern Oregon.
-It was developed and released by the U.S.D.A in 1976 and has taken root on the craft brewing industry and accounts for about 20% of total U.S. hops acreage.
-Willamette was a triploid seedling of Fuggle, which is a quintessential English variety that has shaped decades of brewing.
+Willamette Hops was developed and released by the U.S.D.A in 1976 and has taken root on the craft brewing industry and accounts for about 20% of total U.S. hops acreage.
+Pow!
+Willamette Hops was a triploid seedling of Fuggle, which is a quintessential English variety that has shaped decades of beer brewing.

 Willamette Hops is an aroma variety with a low alpha acid content at 4.0%-6.0%.
-Although it can contribute slightly to the bittering of abrew, Willamette dominates its usage for its flavor and aroma.
+Although Willamette can contribute slightly to the bittering of a homebrew or craft beer, Willamette dominates its usage for its flavor and aroma.
 Of the oils in Willamette, myrcene (30.0%-55.0%), humulene (20.0%-30.0%), as well as farnesene (5.0%-6.0%) are all elevated above the norm.
-This results in a delicate peppery herbacious spice that has both fruit and floral essence . yum.
+This results in a delicate peppery herbaceous spice that has both fruit and floral essence. yum.

 Willamette Hops Usage

 Willamette hops is commonly used as as aroma agent in beer.

 Willamette Hops Characteristics